 Video Game Studies Scholarly Interest Group aT SCMS

-I currently serve as the Graduate Student Representative for the Video Game Studies Scholarly Interest Group (VGSSIG) at the Society for Cinema and Media Studies.
+I served from 2017 - 2019 as the Graduate Student Representative for the Video Game Studies Scholarly Interest Group (VGSSIG) at the Society for Cinema and Media Studies.
 I was elected by professors and graduate students to serve a two-year term with VGSSIG's Organizing Committee.
 I have implemented the following while in office:

 I created and designed an official website for the Video Game Studies Scholarly Interest Group, which can be viewed at www.vgssig.com

 Helped to manage the VGSSIG Mentorship Program, which connects senior video game studies scholars with junior scholars for mentorship, advice, pedagogy and support